-Captcha is an abbreviation for “completely automated public Turing test to tell computers and humans apart”.
-A test designed to distinguish humans from machines/robot programs, or “bots” for short.
+Captcha is the abbreviation for “completely automated public Turing test to tell computers and humans apart”.
+This is a test that is intended to distinguish humans from machines/robot programmes, or “bots” for short.

-reCAPTCHA is a service that attempts to distinguish whether a certain action on the Internet is performed by a human or by a computer program. reCAPTCHA is used as part of the double-opt-in when registering for the newsletter.
+reCAPTCHA is a captcha service from Google that attempts to distinguish whether a certain action on the Internet is performed by a human or by a computer program. reCAPTCHA is used as part of the newsletter registration process and for online forms.

 In order to display our content correctly and graphically appealing across browsers, we use script libraries and font libraries Google Web Fonts on our website to display fonts.
 Google Web Fonts are transferred to your browser’s cache to avoid multiple loads.
 If your browser does not support Google web fonts or prevents access, content is displayed in a standard font.